neelchauhan/www.neelc.org/content/posts/calix-gpon-dos-part-2.md

 showDate: true
 ---

+**UPDATE:** This article is inaccurate.
+The real issue is another feature called **Broadcom Packet Flow Cache** which puts a hard limit of 16384 TCP sessions on the 716GE-I R2.
+Other ONTs do not have this issue.

 When I moved neighborhoods within Seattle, I subscribed to CenturyLink's fiber-to-the-home, just to learn there was a severe "latency spike" issue when running Tor.
 I initially blamed them, while they blamed me in the typcal ISP